ibtesam5d/spellbook-generator/README.md

 - try new navbar (check figma)
 - build spell table!
 - add spellbook page (mimic spell page ?)
+- seperatre classes with a comma AND a space

 ### user stories